• Skip to primary navigation

 All you need to make this simple recipe is a few pantry ingredients.

-• Oil – any neutral, high heat oil will work.
+• Oil: Any neutral, high heat oil will work.
 My go to is avocado oil but you can also use canola oil or vegetable oil.
 If all you have is olive oil, I recommend adding a little bit of butter.

 Variations